Inno-MT-CoMonSENSE-Project/arduino_loRa/README.md

 # Installation
 The installation is performed on a single machine running an Ubuntu distribution of Linux.
 Chirpstack also provides a quickstart [tutorial](https://www.chirpstack.io/project/guides/debian-ubuntu/) for setting up a Chirpstack stack.

-The installation can be broken into installation of:
+The installation can be broken into the installation of:
  - Dependencies
  - ChirpStack repository
  - Gateway bridge